social-infratech-dev-study/home/README.md

 1627.
 Graph Connectivity With Threshold (PARKINKYUN) 1702.
 Maximum Binary String After Change (PARKINKYUN) 1716.
-Calculate Money in Leetcode Bank (PARKINKYUN) 2328.
+Calculate Money in Leetcode Bank (PARKINKYUN) 1723.
+Find Minimum Time to Finish All Jobs (PARKINKYUN) 2328.
 Number of Increasing Paths in a Grid (Geunbaek) 2658.
 Maximum Number of Fish in a Grid (Geunbaek) 2718.
 Sum of Matrix After Queries (soonkuk)
 2780.
 Minimum Index of a Valid Split (uom6uoc)
+2790.
+Maximum Number of Groups With Increasing Length (uom6uoc)
 ```
 </details>